 A proposed amendment to §153.17 describes Section 50's applicability to out-offinancial institutions.
-Section state 50(a)(6)(P) of the Texas Constitution lists the entities that are authorized to make home equity loans, and includes "a bank, savings and loan association, savings bank, or credit union doing business under the laws of this state or the United States."
-Proposed new §153.17(2) specifies that for purposes of Section 50(a)(6)(P), a "bank, savings and loan association, savings bank, or credit union doing business under the laws of this state or the United States" includes a financial institution described by Texas Finance Code, $\S 201.101(a)(1)(A)-(D)$ that is chartered under the laws of another state and does business in Texas in accordance with applicable state law, including requirements of Texas Finance Code, §201.102.
-The financial institutions Texas described Finance Code. bv $\S201.101(a)(1)(A)-(D)$ are banks (including savings banks). savings and loan associations, and credit unions.
+Section 50(a)(6)(P) of the Texas Constitution lists the entities that are authorized to make home equity loans, and includes "a bank, savings and loan association, savings bank, or credit union doing business under the laws of this state or the United States."
+Proposed new §153.17(2) specifies that for purposes of Section 50(a)(6)(P), a "bank, savings and loan association, savings bank, or credit union doing business under the laws of this state or the United States" includes a financial institution described by Texas Finance Code, §201.101(1)(A)-(D) that is chartered under the laws of another state and does business in Texas in accordance with applicable state law, including the requirements of Texas Finance Code, §201.102.
+The financial institutions described by Texas Finance §201.101(1)(A)-(D) Code. are banks (including savings banks), savings and loan associations, and credit unions.